Recurrent inguinal and femoral hernia

-Recurrence rates for primary hernia repair range from 0.5 to 15 percent depending upon the hernia site (direct, indirect, femoral), type of repair (mesh, no mesh, open, laparoscopic) and clinical circumstances (elective, emergent) [1-5].
-Hernia recurrence is less common with repair of inguinal compared with femoral hernia repair due the higher rate of emergency surgery and complications associated with femoral hernia [6,7].
+Recurrence rates for primary hernia repair range from 0.5 to 15 percent depending upon the hernia site (direct, indirect, femoral), type of repair (mesh, no mesh, open, laparoscopic), and clinical circumstances (elective, emergent) [1-5].
+Hernia recurrence is less common with repair of inguinal compared with femoral hernia repair due to the higher rates of emergency surgery and complications associated with femoral hernia [6,7].

 Recurrent inguinal hernia will be reviewed here.
-The clinical features, diagnosis, and management of inguinal and femoral hernia in adults and children, and repair techniques (open, laparoscopic) are discussed elsewhere.
-(See "Overview of treatment for inguinal and femoral hernia in adults" and "Overview of inguinal hernia in children" and "Open surgical repair of inguinal and femoral hernia in adults" and "Laparoscopic inguinal and femoral hernia repair in adults".)
+The clinical features, diagnosis, and management of inguinal and femoral hernia in adults and children, and repair techniques (open, laparoscopic), are discussed elsewhere.
+(See "Overview of treatment for inguinal and femoral hernia in adults" and "Inguinal hernia in children" and "Open surgical repair of inguinal and femoral hernia in adults" and "Laparoscopic inguinal and femoral hernia repair in adults".)

 DEFINITIONS AND RECURRENCE SITE

 Inguinal and femoral hernias are classified according to their etiology and anatomic site.
 A primary etiology for hernia is related to congenital tissue abnormalities, whereas a secondary hernia etiology is related to acquired tissue abnormalities (eg, trauma).
 (See "Classification, clinical features, and diagnosis of inguinal and femoral hernias in adults".)